 AlcoholDrugTreatmentGrandRapids.com offers a free advisory service to help you or your loved ones who are struggling with addiction and may receive compensation from our Featured or Sponsored listings.

 Medical detox in Grand Rapids is a medically supervised withdrawal process that takes place in a residential treatment center.
 Medical professionals may provide prescription medications to patients in order to help them rid their bodies of illicit substances and toxins.
 Withdrawal without any medication or medical assistance can be uncomfortable, painful, and even dangerous.
 Medical detox helps keep patients safe and comfortable while preventing health complications.

-Since an abrupt stop from alcohol or drugs lead to shock, painful symptoms, and in some cases death, it is recommended to go through a medical detox, as it is the safest method.
-Also, emergencies from complications of withdrawing can occur quickly, making a detoxification with qualified doctors and nurses on hand, the healthiest choice.
+Since an abrupt stop from alcohol or drugs leads to shock, painful symptoms, and in some cases death, it is recommended to go through a medical detox, as it is the safest method.
+Also, emergencies from complications of withdrawing can occur quickly, making detoxification with qualified doctors and nurses on hand the healthiest choice.
 Any complications can be dealt with by medical professionals immediately.
-To find out more about the withdrawal process and treatment options available around you, Drug and Alcohol Treatment Centers Grand Rapids know all about addiction and the facilities that best fit an addict’s needs, call 616-828-4790.
+To find out more about the withdrawal process and treatment options available around you, Drug and Alcohol Treatment Centers Grand Rapids know all about addiction and the facilities that best fit an addict's needs, call 616-828-4790.

 Home detoxification can be dangerous and even cause death in serious cases.
 Also, there is no medical supervision for emergencies.
 In addition, medications to alleviate symptoms can only be administered in a medical environment.
 A home detox would not have the availability of these needed medications, nor the supervision to administer it.